junhongwang418/junhongwang418/src/markdown-pages/book-notes/rich-dad-poor-dad.md

 ---
 slug: "/book-notes/rich-dad-poor-dad"
-title: "Book Notes: Rich Dad Poor Dad"
+title: "Book Notes — Rich Dad Poor Dad"
 thumbnailUrl: "https://images.unsplash.com/photo-1518183214770-9cffbec72538?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80"
 description: "In this best-selling personal finance education book, Robert Kiosaki teaches us how to build wealth and be rich.
 Here are some of the quotes from the book that resonated with me."
 ---

-## "The poor and the middle class work for money.
+### "The poor and the middle class work for money.
 The rich have money work for them."

 To be rich, you must figure out how to have your money work for you.
 There are two ways to do it.